Canon T7i vs Panasonic GX850

 It is notable that the T7i has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T7i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T7i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T7i and the Panasonic GX850?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.